Berry-House-YYC/calgarygroups/src/content/organizations/nonprofit/como-se-dice-collective.md

 description: "A Latine art collective in Calgary fostering connection among the diaspora.
-They organize 'Plazas' and events celebrating Latin American culture, indigeneity, and community."
+They organize markets and events celebrating Latin American culture, indigeneity, and community."
 ---

 A Latine art collective in Calgary fostering connection among the diaspora.
-They organize 'Plazas' and events celebrating Latin American culture, indigeneity, and community.
+They organize markets and events celebrating Latin American culture, indigeneity, and community.

 <div class="org-contact-info">
   <strong>Contact Info:</strong>